nejos97/resources-for-learning-about-bitcoin-and-blockchain/README.md

 - [Bitcoin Forum](https://bitcointalk.org/):  General discussion about the Bitcoin ecosystem that doesn't fit better elsewhere.
 News, the Bitcoin community, innovations, the general environment, etc. Discussion of specific Bitcoin-related services usually belongs in other sections.
 - [Bitcoin Talk](https://bitcointalk.com/): Discussion of general issues related to cryptocurrencies
+- [Bitcoin Forum](https://bitcoinforum.com/): Free to talk about anything and everything related to Bitcoin